pipelane/pipelaner/sources/sink/clickhouse/README.md

 ### **Use Cases**

 1. **Data Storage**
    - Persist pipeline data to a Clickhouse table for further analysis.
 2. **High Performance Insertion**
    - Use asynchronous insert mode to optimize throughput.
 3. **Batch Optimization**
    - Combine with the `Chunks` transform to batch messages for efficient database insertion.

 ---

 ## **Notes**

-- Ensure that the `address`, `user`, `password`, `database`, and `tableName` attributes are correctly configured.
+- Ensure that the `credentials` attribute is correctly configured with valid Clickhouse connection parameters.
 - Asynchronous insertion improves performance but requires `waitForAsyncInsert` to be configured appropriately based on use case.
 - Use **Transform Chunks** for optimal performance by aggregating messages into large batches.
+- Adjust `maxPartitionsPerInsertBlock` to optimize insert performance for large datasets.

 ---

+If you have additional questions or need further clarification, feel free to reach out!